Not Safe with Nikki Glaser: Not Safe Podcast

-Not Safe Podcast is an internet podcast series co-hosted by Nikki Glaser and Dan St. Germain.
+Not Safe Podcast was an internet podcast series co-hosted by Nikki Glaser and Dan St. Germain.
 St. Germain is one of the writers of Not Safe with Nikki Glaser.
-The series is hosted on SoundCloud.
-It has been airing since its first episode on Jan 7, 2016, which is roughly one month earlier than the broadcast of the television show.
-On the series Glaser and St. Germain talk about sex news and personal relationship stories.
+The series was hosted on SoundCloud.
+It was airing since its first episode on Jan 7, 2016, which was roughly one month earlier than the broadcast of the television show.
+On the series Glaser and St. Germain talked about sex news and personal relationship stories.